-His troops come on together, and cast up their way against me, and encamp round about my tent.

-He hath put my brethren far from me, and mine acquaintance are wholly estranged from me.

-My kinsfolk have failed, and my familiar friends have forgotten me.

-They that dwell in mine house, and my maids, count me for a stranger: I am an alien in their sight.

-I call unto my servant, and he giveth me no answer, though I entreat him with my mouth.

-My breath is strange to my wife, and my supplication to the children of my mother's womb.

-Even young children despise me; if I arise, they speak against me.

-All my inward friends abhor me: and they whom I loved are turned against me.

-My bone cleaveth to my skin and to my flesh, and I am escaped with the skin of my teeth.

-Have pity upon me, have pity upon me, O ye my friends; for the hand of God hath touched me.

-Why do ye persecute me as God, and are not satisfied with my flesh?

-Oh that my words were now written! oh that they were inscribed in a book!

-That with an iron pen and lead they were graven in the rock for ever!

-But I know that my redeemer liveth, and that he shall stand up at the last upon the earth:

-And after my skin hath been thus destroyed, yet from my flesh shall I see God:

-Whom I shall see for myself, and mine eyes shall behold, and not another.
-My reins are consumed within me.

-If ye say, How we will persecute him! seeing that the root of the matter is found in me;

-Be ye afraid of the sword: for wrath bringeth the punishments of the sword, that ye may know there is a judgment.

-Then answered Zophar the Naamathite, and said,

-Therefore do my thoughts give answer to me, even by reason of my haste that is in me.

-I have heard the reproof which putteth me to shame, and the spirit of my understanding answereth me.

-Knowest thou not this of old time, since man was placed upon earth,

-That the triumphing of the wicked is short, and the joy of the godless but for a moment?

-Though his excellency mount up to the heavens, and his head reach unto the clouds;

-Yet he shall perish for ever like his own dung: they which have seen him shall say, Where is he?

-He shall fly away as a dream, and shall not be found: yea, he shall be chased away as a vision of the night.

-The eye which saw him shall see him no more; neither shall his place any more behold him.

-His children shall seek the favour of the poor, and his hands shall give back his wealth.

-His bones are full of his youth, but it shall lie down with him in the dust.

-Though wickedness be sweet in his mouth, though he hide it under his tongue;

-Though he spare it, and will not let it go, but keep it still within his mouth;

-Yet his meat in his bowels is turned, it is the gall of asps within him.

-He hath swallowed down riches, and he shall vomit them up again: God shall cast them out of his belly.

-He shall suck the poison of asps: the viper's tongue shall slay him.
+His troops come on together,

+And cast up their way against me,

+And encamp round about my tent.

+13 He hath put my brethren far from me, And mine acquaintance are wholly estranged from me.

+My kinsfolk have failed,

+And my familiar friends have forgotten me.

+15 They that dwell in my house, and my maids, count me for a stranger:

+I am an alien in their sight.

+I call unto my servant, and he giveth me no answer,

+Though I entreat him with my mouth.

+My breath is strange to my wife,

+And my supplication to the children of mine own mother.

+Even young children despise me;

+If I arise, they speak against me.

+All my familiar friends abhor me,

+And they whom I loved are turned against me.

+My bone cleaveth to my skin and to my flesh, And I am escaped with the skin of my teeth.

+Have pity upon me, have pity upon me, O ye my friends;

+For the hand of God hath touched me.

+Why do ye persecute me as God,

+And are not satisfied with my flesh?

+23 Oh that my words were now written!

+Oh that they were inscribed in a book!

+24 That with an iron pen and lead

+They were graven in the rock forever!

+25 But as for me I know that my Redeemer liveth,

+And at last he will stand up upon the earth:

+26 And after my skin, even this body, is destroyed,

+Then without my flesh shall I see God;

+27 Whom I, even I, shall see, on my side,

+And mine eyes shall behold, and not as a stranger.

+My heart is consumed within me.

+28 If ye say, How we will persecute him!

+And that the root of the matter is found in me; Be ye afraid of the sword:

+For wrath bringeth the punishments of the sword,

+That ye may know there is a judgment.

+- Then answered Zophar the Naamathite, and said, - Therefore do my thoughts give answer to me, Even by reason of my haste that is in me. - I have heard the reproof which putteth me to shame;

+And the spirit of my understanding answereth me.

+Knowest thou not this of old time, Since man was placed upon earth,

+That the triumphing of the wicked is short,

+And the joy of the godless but for a moment?
+Though his height mount up to the heavens, And his head reach unto the clouds;

+Yet he shall perish forever like his own dung: They that have seen him shall say, Where is he?

+He shall fly away as a dream, and shall not be found:

+Yea, he shall be chased away as a vision of the night.

+The eye which saw him shall see him no more; Neither shall his place anymore behold him.

+His children shall seek the favor of the poor, And his hands shall give back his wealth.

+11 His bones are full of his youth,

+But it shall lie down with him in the dust.

+12 Though wickedness be sweet in his mouth, Though he hide it under his tongue,

+13 Though he spare it, and will not let it go, But keep it still within his mouth;

+14 Yet his food in his bowels is turned,

+It is the gall of asps within him.

+He hath swallowed down riches, and he shall vomit them up again;

+God will cast them out of his belly.

+16 He shall suck the poison of asps:

+The viper's tongue shall slay him.